Triston Casas Player Props: Red Sox vs. Rockies

 - The pitching staff for the Rockies has a collective 7.6 K/9, the second-worst in the league.

-- The Rockies' 5.12 team ERA ranks 29th among all league pitching staffs.
+- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.11).

-- Rockies pitchers combine to give up 88 total home runs at a rate of 1.3 per game (fifth-most in baseball).
+- Rockies pitchers combine to give up 90 total home runs at a clip of 1.3 per game (to rank 24th in the league).

-- The righty last appeared on Thursday against the San Francisco Giants, when he threw 5 1/3 innings, allowing three earned runs while giving up six hits.
+- His last time out was on Saturday against the San Diego Padres, when the left-hander went four innings, surrendering seven earned runs while allowing 11 hits.

-- In seven games this season, the 35-year-old has put up an ERA of 2.25, with 5.3 strikeouts per nine innings.
-Opponents are hitting .219 against him.
+- In 13 games this season, the 29-year-old has put up a 7.57 ERA and 5.8 strikeouts per nine innings, while giving up a batting average of .319 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.